It might ease the financial burden of shopping during December, but watch out for overborrowing.

 - Interest rates.
 The APR has a direct effect on how much you end up repaying.
 If you have good creditworthiness, you can get a competitive APR.
-If you’re seeking a holiday loan with poor or bad creditworthiness, prepare to pay a noticeably higher APR.
+If you’re seeking a short-term loan and have a low credit score, prepare to pay a noticeably higher APR.
 Remember that not all lenders charge the same APR.

 Benefits and drawbacks